elefevre/elements-of-unit-testing-style/README.md

 Tests should have no branches
 -----------------------------
-# avoid loops, try/catch clauses
-As opposed to production code, tests describe a straight story.
+As opposed to production code, tests should describe a linear story.
 What things we start with, what we do with them, and what we get (some call this the Given/When/Then pattern, others the Arrange/Act/Assert pattern).
 This means that the code would be written as a single branch that can be read with as little mental effort as possible.

 Although it might seem obvious in simple cases, it also means that, for example, you should avoid loops when initializing your test data: